by Jason Velázquez

 My own skiing experience is pretty limited, despite having grown up in New England where ski mountains are plentiful.
 I doubt I’ve clipped a lift pass onto my jacket more than half a dozen times.
 The last time I spent the day paying for, essentially, assisted gravity, I got over-confident, gained more and more speed, and flew off the trail into the woods, stopping only with the help of a large conifer.
-My then-girlfriend assured the winsome and concerned Ski Patrol responder that I was fine, that I endured these sorts of calamities all the time.
-So take your Suzi Chapstick smile and slide on down the hill, sister.
-And I was fine.
-I regained my breath a mere 20 minutes later.
+Wood is hard.
+They make baseball bats out of the stuff.
+And you know what?
+It’s just as hard when it’s still rooted in the ground, posing as a harmless tree.
+People do die hitting trees, so it’s no joke, though I was the butt of more than a few for a while.
+My face stopped bleeding and I regained my breath a mere 20 minutes later.

 So when my wife told me that she was signing the kids up for the skiing option as part of the school’s “Winter Enrichment” program, I felt a ripple of panic wash over me (They liked bowling last year; what’s wrong with bowling?).
 The ripple swelled into a wave when I ran into Mike again, who regaled me the chilling tale of his family’s Christmas Eve ski trip, when he had to ski like lightning to reach his daughter, now six years old, to, basically, knock her over before she crashed into the trees less than six feet away.
 She survived the trauma just fine and ended up enjoying a few more runs down the mountain.
 He said his heart didn’t stop pounding against his ribs for the rest of the afternoon.

-But the thing is, see, we live less than ten minutes from a small, family-owned alpine ski facility.
-I would be a fool to let my paranoia about high-speed sports become a permanent obstacle to my kids’ getting the most out of a season that, here in New England, can last nearly six months.
+But the thing is, see, we live in such proximity to a popular alpine ski facility, it would be pretty foolish to let my paranoia about high-speed sports become a permanent obstacle to my kids’ getting the most out of a season that, here in New England, can last nearly six months.
 Besides, what if their first time skiing doesn’t happen until they’re teenagers?
 Not only will they be embarrassed to be the only kids who don’t even know how to “snow-plow,” they’ll also run the risk of going down a mountain trail whose difficulty exceeds their ability, either through peer pressure or through pure youthful stupidity.

 I swallowed the lump in my throat and did some homework on ski-related childhood injuries.
 More importantly, I found out what the experts recommend to keep kids safe on the slopes.
 Here’s what I found out.

-However devastating fatal skiing accidents are when they happen to a loved one, deaths on the slopes are rare and have been in decline during the last decade.
+However devastating fatal skiing accidents are when they happen, deaths on the slopes are rare and have been in decline during the last decade.
 The National Ski Area Association reported that there were only 32 deaths during the 2012–13 season.
 That number works out to 0.57 fatalities for every million ski/snowboard visits nationwide.
 Similarly, NSAA observes, the United States experiences 33 deaths due to lightning strikes during the same time period, according to the National Oceanic & Atmospheric Administration.